-- Good Standing: A student is in good standing when his/her cumulative Mountwest and Overall GPA (includes Mountwest grades and any grades earned at other institution(s) is at least 2.0. - Academic Probation: A student is placed on academic probation at the end of any regular semester or summer session when his/her cumulative Mountwest or Overall GPA (may include grades earned at other institutions) is less than 2.0.
+- Good Standing: A student is in good standing when his/her cumulative Mountwest GPA is at least 2.0. - Academic Probation: A student is placed on academic probation at the end of any regular semester or summer session when his/her cumulative Mountwest GPA is less than 2.0.
 The student will be notified by mail of probation status and that a hold has been placed on his/her registration activity.
 The student cannot register or make schedule changes on the web.
 All of his/her registration activity must take place in person with an advisor in the Mountwest Student Services Advising Center.
-Probation students also are limited in the number of credit hours they can take each semester and may be subject to financial aid.
+Probation students also are limited in the number of credit hours they can take each semester and may be subject to financial aid loss.

-• Academic Suspension: If a student exceeds the maximum quality point deficits in the cumulative Mountwest or overall GPA (may include grades earned at other institutions) for his/her GPA hours at the end of any given semester, he/she will be suspended for the following semester.
-The Dean of Student Services notifies suspended students by mail that a suspension hold has been placed on their registration status and that their registration for the following semester has been cancelled excluding summer terms, when the suspension is for one semester.
+Academic Suspension: If a student exceeds the maximum quality point deficits in the cumulative Mountwest GPA hours at the end of any given semester, he/she will be suspended for the following semester.
+The Dean of Student Services notifies suspended students by US Postal Service and email that a suspension hold has been placed on their registration status and that their registration for the following semester has been cancelled excluding summer terms, when the suspension is for one semester.